rilldata/rill/docs/docs/contributors/development.md

+---
+Description: How to get started contributing to Rill Developer.
+---

+# Developer guide

-# Installing
+## Installing
 Download and install nodejs 16+ from https://nodejs.org/en/download/.

 Run the following script from checkout directory to install the command globally.
 This will take about 5mins to finish when run for the first time.

 ```
 npm run install-and-build
 ```

-# Developer Guide

 ## Getting started
 Run `npm install` to install all the dependencies and compile duckdb and other packages.
-This can take a long time to finish (~5mins).<br>
+This can take a long time to finish (~5mins).

 Run `npm run build` to build the application.

 ## Starting a dev server
 Run `npm run dev` to start the UI and backend dev servers.
 UI will be available on http://localhost:3000

-# developer CLI
+## Developer CLI
 Initializing a project, adding datasets as sources, and starting a project are currently supported through our [CLI](https://github.com/rilldata/rill-developer/blob/main/docs/cli.md).

 ## Creating a project